michaelrigart/ansible-role-interfaces/README.md

          bootproto: dhcp
 ```

-2) Configure a bridge interface with multiple NIcs added to the bridge.
+2) Configure a bridge interface with multiple NICs added to the bridge.

 ```yaml
 - hosts: myhost